yangye-huaizhou/secure-vhost/README.md

 ## What is secure-vhost?

 To solve the security issue in vhost-user without dropping performance, we propose secure-vhost.
-In secure-vhost, we removed the insecure memory sharing, so VM's memory did not need to be shared to any other process.
-To implement packet copying, we transfered packet copying task is from vSwitch to QEMU, so that vSwitch should securely share its host packet buffer to QEMU.
+In secure-vhost, we removed the insecure memory sharing, so VM memory do not need to be shared to any other processes.
+We transfered packet copying task from vSwitch to QEMU, so that vSwitch should securely share its host packet buffer to QEMU.
 As VM's main process, each QEMU process is responsible for the packet copying task of a particular VM.
-As part of hypervisor, QEMU is more trusty than vSwitch and it can access the VM inside it by default.
+In our theory, QEMU is more trusty than vSwitch and it can access the VM memory inside it by default.
 So this kind of memory sharing and packet copying is more secure.

 More security discussion can be seen in paper:
 >Ye Yang, Haiyang Jiang, Yongzheng Liang, Yulei Wu, Yilong Lv, Xing Li and Gaogang Xie, "Isolation Guarantee for Efficient Virtualized Network I/O on Cloud Platform" (accepted by HPCC-2020).

+## What is the difference between IVSHMEM, NetVM and secure-vhost?

+About ten years ago, a noval virtualized network I/O solution was proposed.
+That is the well-knowned IVSHMEM and NetVM.
+They all adopt the memory sharing mechanism that shares vSwitch's host packet buffer among all VMs, so that the packet copying is eliminated.
+All VMs can operate such a block of memory transparently.
+Once the packet is DMAed from hardware NIC to the host buffer, the vSwitch can notify the corresponding VM to access it (rather than copying it, just directly operating the memory in host buffer).

+The weakness of NetVM and IVSHMEM is also obvious, VM can access the packets belonging to other VMs.
+So that solution was abandoned by the community.

+For secure-vhost, we do not share host buffer directly to VM (that is insecure!).
+We share host buffer from vSwitch to QEMU process (which is out of the access from tenants).
+QEMU is part of the hypervisor, which is maintained by cloud service providers.
+It is trusty and with higher privilege.
+At the same time, we can also use `Intel PKEY` and other means to allow the shared memory can only be accessed by copy thread and it is invisible for other threads (such as VCPU threads).
+This will further prevent some edge channel attacks.

+As the price, one time of memory copying is inevitable in secure-vhost (while IVSHMEM and NetVM are zero-copy solutions).

-## How to compile?
+## How to compile secure-vhost?

 The prototype system was implmented based on `DPDK-17.11.2`, `OVS-2.9.2` and `qemu-2.10.0-rc3`.